 2 palettes of batteries, with no information about packaging.

-If the customer wants to order a palette and 10 packs, the salesperson can put two order lines on the sales order using the same product but different units of measure.
+If the customer wants to order a palette and 10 packs, the salesperson can put two order lines on the sales order using the same product with different units of measure.

-You could define two packages for the product Bottle of beer : PCE and case .
-But this representation doesn't let you manage the stock and price of empty cases.
-So you might instead prefer a Bill of Materials for the sale, defining and using three different products:
+You could define two packages for the Bottle of beer : PCE and case .
+But this representation does not let you manage the stock and price of empty cases.
+So you might instead prefer a Bill of Materials, defining and using three different products:

 the empty case for the beer,